facelessfool/myWebCrawlingCode/README.md

 # Wiki Revision history scrap

-Wiki Revision history scrap using Beautiful soup and pandas libraries.
+Wiki Revision history scrap using Beautiful soup and pandas libraries and exporting it to a csv file.

 This code can be used to crawl wikipedia revisions history data.
 I needed "Date" "Time" "user" "minor edits or not" "# of bytes changed" for a project.